WGLab/doc-ANNOVAR/docs/user-guide/gene.md

 The value of the first column takes the following precedence (as of December 2010 and later version of ANNOVAR): exonic = splicing > ncRNA> > UTR5/UTR3 > intron > upstream/downstream > intergenic.
 The precedence defined above is used to decide what function to print out when a variant fit multiple functional categories.
 Note that:

-1. the "exonic" here refers only to coding exonic portion , but not UTR portion, as there are two keywords (UTR5, UTR3) that are specifically reserved for UTR annotations.
+1. the "exonic" here refers only to coding exonic portion, but not UTR portion, as there are two keywords (UTR5, UTR3) that are specifically reserved for UTR annotations.
-2. "splicing" in ANNOVAR is defined as variant that is within 2-bp away from an exon/intron boundary by default, but the threshold can be changed by the --splicing_threshold argument.
+2. "splicing" in ANNOVAR is defined as variant that is within 2-bp away from an exon/intron boundary by default, but the threshold can be changed by the `--splicing_threshold` argument.
 Before Feb 2013, if "exonic,splicing" is shown, it means that this is a variant within exon but close to exon/intron boundary; this behavior is due to historical reason, when a user requested that exonic variants near splicing sites be annotated with splicing as well.
 However, I continue to get user emails complaining about this behavior despite my best efforts to put explanation in the ANNOVAR website with details.
-Therefore, starting from Feb 2013 , "splicing" only refers to the 2bp in the intron that is close to an exon, and if you want to have the same behavior as before, add -exonicsplicing argument.
+Therefore, starting from Feb 2013 , "splicing" only refers to the 2bp in the intron that is close to an exon, and if you want to have the same behavior as before, add `-exonicsplicing` argument.
 3. If a variant is located in both 5' UTR and 3' UTR region (possibly for two different genes), then the "UTR5,UTR3" will be printed as the output.
-4. The term "upstream" and "downstream" is defined as 1-kb away from transcription start site or transcription end site, respectively, taking in account of the strand of the mRNA; the --neargene threshold can be used to adjust this threshold.
+4. The term "upstream" and "downstream" is defined as 1-kb away from transcription start site or transcription end site, respectively, taking in account of the strand of the mRNA; the `--neargene` threshold can be used to adjust this threshold.
 5. If a variant is located in both downstream and upstream region (possibly for 2 different genes), then the "upstream,downstream" will be printed as the output.
 In 2011 June version of ANNOVAR, the splicing annotation is improved.
 If the splicing site is in intron, then all isoforms and the corresponding base change will be printed.

-For example,
+As an example of adding argument to the gene-based annotation, we could change the splicing threashold to 5 in this way:

 ```
-splicing SMS(NM_004595:c.447+2T>G) X 21895357 21895357 T G hetero 8 15
-splicing DMD(NM_004011:c.48+1A>C) X 31803228 31803228 T G homo 117 30
-splicing BAGE(NM_001187:c.14+1A>G),BAGE4(NM_181704:c.14+1A>G),BAGE5(NM_182484:c.14+1A>G) 21 10120594 10120594 T C hetero 66 53
+table_annovar.pl example/ex1.avinput \
+  humandb/ \
+  -buildver hg19 \
+  -out ex1_arg \
+  -protocol refGene \
+  -operation g \
+  -arg "--splicing_threshold 5"\
+  -remove -polish -nastring .
 ```

 Several technical notes are discussed below.